paulorobertoalmeida/my-app/README.md

 # Testing Some Features

-Some crazy testings ive been doing
+Some crazy testings ive been doing to make things possible